xCollateral/VulkanMod/README.md

 ## Notes
 This is still a pre-alpha mod.
 Bugs are to be expected.
 This mod is incompatible with ANY OpenGL mod such as Sodium, Iris, Distant Horizons, etc...
-VulkanMod uses Vulkan API, a completely new next generation standard and incompatible with Minecraft Java OpenGL mod ecosystem.
+VulkanMod uses [[Vulkan API](https://www.vulkan.org/)], a completely new next generation standard and incompatible with Minecraft Java OpenGL mod ecosystem.

 </div>